spray/spray/docs/documentation/spray-routing/advanced-topics/custom-directives.rst

-The low-level directives that most often form the basis of higher-level "named configuration" directives are grouped together in the :ref:`BasicDirectives` trait, with the :ref:`-filter-` directive probably being the most prominent one.
+The low-level directives that most often form the basis of higher-level "named configuration" directives are grouped together in the :ref:`BasicDirectives` trait.

 Transforming Directives